 “The acquisition of Tail-f accelerates Cisco’s cloud virtualization strategy of delivering software that increases value to our customers’ applications and services, while supporting Cisco’s long-standing commitment to open standards, architectures, and multi-vendor environments,” states the release.

-Tail-f has filled in important niche in the new SDN networking approach, the goal of which is to build a new software-based network built of open, dynamic components.
+Tail-f has filled in an important niche in the new SDN networking approach, the goal of which is to build a new software-based network built of open, dynamic components.
 The Rayno Report has built an SDN architectural view which can be seen below.
 Tail-f falls into the “orchestration” category.
-Basically the software sits at the top of the stack and helps network providers automate the deployment and management of applications.
+Basically, the software sits at the top of the stack and helps network providers automate the deployment and management of applications.

 What Tail-f does not do: It does not make an SDN controller or OS, the core pieces of infrastructure behind SDN.
 This probably makes it a good fit for Cisco, which last year set the stage with its core SDN pieces in its big $900M SDN acquisition, Insieme.

 The Tail-f deal is an impressive move for Cisco, though.
 There are a limited number of “hot” SDN startups around, and Cisco has shown it wants to move fast.
 This is another bold SDN move for Cisco, and it shows the company is serious about building out an SDN ecosystem — or at least beating others to the punch.

 The downside?
 Expect critics and networking expers to ask if Cisco will really keep the Tail-f platform “open,” as it’s main value was in allowing service providers to connect to a wide range of different vendor hardware.
 That means being able to manage all vendor devices, not necessarily just Cisco.
 Many networking experts will be watching closely to see if Cisco is serious about keeping SDN a truly open environment.